-To finish adding the domain, you change the domain’s name server (NS) records on your domain registrar to the Office 365 primary and secondary name servers.
-Alternatively, if you’re comfortable with DNS management and you want to set up and manage your Office 365 DNS records yourself, see Add your domain to Office 365 but continue to manage your domain's DNS records.
+To finish adding the domain, you change the domain’s name server (NS) records on eNom Central to the Office 365 primary and secondary name servers.
+Alternatively, if you’re comfortable with DNS management, and you want to set up and manage your Office 365 DNS records yourself, see Add your domain to Office 365 but continue to manage your domain's DNS records.
 For more information about adding your domain to Office 365, see Options for adding your domain to Office 365.

 If you don’t take the necessary additional steps, your users might lose their email access and your current website might be inaccessible.
 For more information, see Update DNS records to keep your website with your current hosting provider.

-NS record updates may take up to 72 hours to propagate through the DNS system.
-Your domain will be ready to use with Office 365 after DNS propagation finishes.
+Your name server update updates may take up to 72 hours to propagate through the DNS system.
+Your custom domain will be ready to use with Office 365 after DNS propagation finishes.